sonukc9370-ai/Netflix-Shows-Analysis/README.md

 ORDER BY No_Of_Contents DESC;
 ```

-### 3. Top 5 Years with Highest Average Content Release in India
+### 3.Years With Highest Contribution to Indian Content
 *Calculates the yearly average release share for India.*
 ```sql
 SELECT